 Why not ask: "If decadence, corrupt dealings, and vileness is good, what is bad?"?
 Just snap out of an old faith that ridicules soundness of mind.
 After all, Jesus was into that also.
 "Jesus said to them, "It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners."
 [Mark 2:17; cf. Matthew 9:13; Luke 5:31-32].
 Simpler still: "I have not come to call the righteous, but sinners."
 [Matthew 9:13]

 This can be spelled out: Health is good.
-Sinners become Christians, sheepish if you like, because of somewhat hidden depravity, also termed unrighteousness - not living out "torments and tortures neither himself nor others" and "lives in the here-and-now, sensitive to happiness, with an uplifted mind".
+Sinners become Christians, sheepish if you like, because of somewhat hidden depravity, also termed unrighteousness.
+Compare the fourth type Buddha describes (above): "torments and tortures neither himself nor others" and "lives in the here-and-now, sensitive to happiness, with an uplifted mind".

 Gross Cannibalism and Christian Sacraments